-- Licensed Truck Driving Schools have been reviewed by a state agency and have met the state’s minimum requirements.
+- Licensed Truck Driving Schools: Reviewed by a state agency and have met the state’s minimum requirements.
 It’s regulated and licensed by the state agency and must meet that state’s requirements.

-- Certified Truck Driving Schools are reviewed and inspected by a 3rd party that measures the school against industry standards.
+- Certified Truck Driving Schools Reviewed and inspected by a 3rd party that measures the school against industry standards.
 Students only graduate when they pass the US DOT skills and knowledge standards for the trucking industry.

-- Accredited Truck Driving Schools have been through an approval process conducted by an accrediting agency authorized by the US Department of Education to accredit schools that meet certain federal standards.
+- Accredited Truck Driving Schools: Been through an approval process conducted by an accrediting agency authorized by the US Department of Education to accredit schools that meet certain federal standards.

 Quick Guide from FMCSA State Licensing Requirement for CDL Schools: Click Here to Download PDF Guide